 I've long wanted to do this, because as a creator myself, these are the sorts of things I get asked at shows.
 But another part of it is that I had the opportunity to meet the great Bernie Wrightson some years ago, and always regretted not having had the chance to ask him more things.
 But I will never forget what he told me when I asked him about creating and he simply replied, "Never let the ink well run dry."

 And so with that, I started this effort up.
 I hope for those of you who will read these, that you'll enjoy them as much as I did in creating them and interacting with the artists to come.

-I've got more creatives lined up for interviews beyond this as well for the coming months after this.
-A lot of it has been writing up some new questions, doing research, and following up on suggestions that some of you have passed on to me at shows.
+So I'll be writing up some new questions, doing research, and following up on suggestions that some of you have passed on to me at shows.